Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 You can also have a pdf copy of this post for later reading.

-Many goal achievement systems recommend regular progress reviews, including the 12 Week Year system and The 4 Disciplines of Execution.
+Many systems for achieving goals recommend regular progress reviews, including the 12 Week Year system and The 4 Disciplines of Execution.
 You might consider incorporating your progress review within a broader weekly review.

 I first started using a weekly review as part of my practice of Getting Things Done (GTD)® (Amazon).
 Although I have added to and adapted my process over time, I still primarily think of it in way GTD® describes.